This glossary contains the basic definitions of terms that are commonly used in Cerby:

 Through a Cerby workspace, organizations and users can also manage their accounts and perform the following actions:

-• Onboard two-factor authentication (2FA) and rotate passwords for accounts.
+Onboard multi-factor authentication (MFA) and rotate passwords for accounts.

 Organizations may have one or multiple workspaces depending on their needs.
 Though usually, one organization has one workspace.